Organic Label Explained

 The code number is a proof that the product was produced or processed in accordance with the organic regulation requirements. (src)

-You can search the code number appears on the screenshot at EU Commission site, by going here and clicking at left ‘actual list’, and find the control body of this.
+You can search the code number appears on the screenshot at EU Commission site, by going here or click here and clicking at left ‘actual list’ or ‘control bodies from member states’, and find the control body of this.

 How to Know If Your Fruits and Vegetables Are Organic?